 Negligence is failure to do what a normal person would do.
 Various people may be held liable if their negligent acts lead to an accident or drowning.
 An employer may be held liable for a lifeguard’s negligence.
 Equipment installers are liable for wrongly installed equipment.
 Different states have enacted laws that state requirements and restrictions in the construction of residential swimming pools.
 This may include perimeter fences and locked gates.
 Failure to do this can have the property owner charged with negligence or strict liability.

 A manufacturer or seller of a defective swimming pool or equipment may be held strictly liable for the defective product and be held responsible for any accidents or death caused by the part.

 What should you do in the event of a swimming pool drowning or accident?

 You should ensure that you seek medical attention for yourself or your loved one.
 Preserve all evidence as well as document the events and any injuries.

 If you’ve been involved in an accident, do not hesitate to contact us for a free evaluation of your case.
-With offices in Chelsea and Salem, MA, Spada Law Group provides Boston quality legal representation without the commute into the city with free on-premises or validated parking.
+With offices in Chelsea, Peabody, and Newburyport MA, Spada Law Group provides Boston quality legal representation without the commute into the city with free on-premises or validated parking.
 We are here to answer any questions you may have.
 Call Spada Law Group today at 617-889-5000 to discuss your situation.